 A new support role is being introduced to empower midwives and midwifery assistants in Hull to take small steps to improve maternity services and feel happier in their careers.

-Professional Midwifery Advocates (PMAs) at Hull and East Yorkshire Hospitals NHS Trust will support staff in their roles to make sure women have the best care and staff are cared for as well.
+Professional Midwifery Advocates (PMAs) at Hull University Teaching Hospitals NHS Trust will support staff in their roles to make sure women have the best care and staff are cared for as well.

 Head of Midwifery Janet Cairns said the team of 12 PMAs will support the trust’s 230 midwives and the midwifery assistants to achieve the most out of their jobs.